 The Lodge Hotel London is just 3 stops away from Wimbledon Tube Station.
 As one of the hotels near Wimbledon it is an ideal base for the Wimbledon Tennis Championships.
 The Museum is also worth visiting any time of year.
-The 2012 Wimbledon Championships take place between the 25th of June and the 8th July.
+The 2014 Wimbledon Championships take place between the 23rd of June to the 6th July

 The All England Lawn Tennis and Croquet Club is a private Club founded in 1868.
 Some 9 years later in 1875 a game introduced by Major Walter Clopton Wingfield ‘Sphairistike’ (Lawn Tennis) was introduced to the Club - By 1882 the club was almost exclusively dedicated to lawn tennis although today is still known as ‘The All England Lawn Tennis and Croquet Club’.